Guide to the 19th arrondissement of Paris: City life by the water

 Kaffeebar 19: A stone’s throw from the canal, this place has friendly staff, a cosy interior, and good specialty coffee.
 Address: 26B Rue de l’Ourcq, 75019 @kaffeebar_19

-Le Pavillon des Canaux: This is the bar/restaurant/cafe that’s designed as a house.
+Le Pavillon des Canaux: This is the bar/restaurant/cafe converted from the former lock-keeper’s house.
 So you can sit in the bathtub to eat your lunch, or in the bedroom, for example.
 Just a gimmick, don’t get too excited, but fun all the same.
 Address: 39 Quai de la Loire, 75019 @lepavillondescanaux

 More things to find in the 19th arrondissement